Learning Sets with Separating Kernels: Kernels, Integral Operators and Geometry in Spaces of Probabilities

 \begin{proof} Many of these properties are known in the literature, see for example~\cite{cadeto06,stch08} and references therein.
-For the reader's convenience, we give a self-contained short proof.\\ Assumption~\ref{A}.\ref{A3}) states that $\Phi$ is injective.
-Since $\dk(x,\yps)=\nor{\Phi(x)-\Phi(\yps)}$ by definition, $\dk$ is the metric on $X$ making $\Phi$ an isometry, as claimed in item \ref{P.1.i}).
-Item \ref{P.1.ii}) then follows from \ref{P.1.i}) and the reproducing property $K(x,\yps) = \scal{\Phi(\yps)}{\Phi(x)}$ and $f(x) = \scal{f}{\Phi(x)}$.\\ If also Assumption~\ref{A}.\ref{A1}) holds true, then the set $\Phi(X)$ is separable, and so is $X$.
-Item \ref{P.1.mio}) then follows.\\ Suppose now that also Assumption~\ref{A}.\ref{A2}) holds true.
+For the reader's convenience, we give a self-contained short proof.\\ Assumption~\ref{A}.\ref{A3}) states that { the map $x\mapsto K_x$} is injective.
+Since {$\dk(x,\yps)=\nor{K_x-K_y}$} by definition, $\dk$ is the metric on $X$ making {$x\mapsto K_x$ an isometry}, as claimed in item \ref{P.1.i}). {About~\ref{P.1.ii}), the kernel $K$ is continuous since $K(x,\yps) = \scal{K_\yps}{K_x}$ and {the map $x\mapsto K_x$ is continuous by item \ref{P.1.i}); furthermore,} the elements of $\hh$ are continuous by the reproducing property $f(x) = \scal{f}{K_x}$.}\\ If also Assumption~\ref{A}.\ref{A1}) holds true, then the set ${\set{K_x\mid x\in X}}$ is separable {in $\hh$, and so is $X$ as the map $x\mapsto K_x$ is isometric from $X$ onto $\set{K_x\mid x\in X}$.} Item \ref{P.1.mio}) then follows.\\ Suppose now that also Assumption~\ref{A}.\ref{A2}) holds true.
 Then the map $\dk$ is a measurable map, so that the open balls of $X$ are measurable.
 Since $X$ is separable, any open set is a countable union of open balls, hence it is measurable.
 It follows that the closed subsets are measurable, too, hence item \ref{P.1.iii}).\\ Let $Y$ and $f$ be as in item \ref{P.1.iv}).
 If $A\subset Y$ is closed, then $f^{-1} (A)$ is closed in $X$, hence measurable by item \ref{P.1.iii}).
 It follows that $f^{-1} (A)$ is measurable for all Borel sets $A\subset Y$, i.e.~$f$ is measurable.
 Since the elements of $\hh$ are continuous by \ref{P.1.ii}), they are measurable, and item \ref{P.1.iv}) is proved. \end{proof}

 In the rest of the paper we will always consider $X$ as a topological metric space with metric $\dk$.
-Note that $\dk$ is the metric induced on $X$ by the norm of $\hh$ through the embedding ${\Phi : X\to\hh}$.
+Note that $\dk$ is the metric induced on $X$ by the norm of $\hh$ through the embedding ${x\mapsto K_x}$.
 The next result shows that under our assumptions we can define the set $X_\rho$ as the smallest closed subset of $X$ having measure one.

 \begin{prop} Under Assumptions~\ref{A}.\ref{A3}), \ref{A}.\ref{A1}) and \ref{A}.\ref{A2}), there exists a unique closed subset $X_\rho\subset X$ with $\rho(X_\rho)=1$ satisfying the following property: if $C$ is a closed subset of $X$ and $\rho(C)=1$, then $C\supset X_\rho$. \end{prop} \begin{proof} Define the measurable set $X_\rho$ as